FAQ

 It is an operator which carries out its activity only on the wholesale market and does not, therefore, sell directly to the final customers.

-As a Wholesale-only operator, FiberCop provides authorised operators with access services to its own passive Secondary Network in copper and fibre optic.
+As a Wholesale-only operator, FiberCop provides authorised operators with access services to its own passive secondary network in copper and fibre optic.
 Fibercop does not, therefore, offer services to the public but focuses on the operators of the Telco and Media sector so that they can construct services for the final customer, through its own services.

-Our Company takes care of connecting the different kinds of property units, through the fibre optic network with already constructed and newly constructed FTTH architecture, developed from the optical cabinet to the location of the final customer (so-called “secondary network”) in order to allow the use of the different services through the T/C Operators.
+Our Company takes care of connecting the different kinds of property units, through the fibre optic network with already constructed and newly constructed FTTH architecture, developed from the optical cabinet to the location of the final customer (so-called “secondary network”) in order to allow the use of the different services through the TELECOMMUNICATIONS Operators.

 Fibre optic gets its name because it consists of a series of filaments divided into an inner transparent section and an external opaque one capable of reflecting light.
 The fibre optic cables are made of silicon or plastic polymers.